-What will be available?
+What is available?

 - Academic and professional peer-reviewed journals, publications and databases in selected subject areas of law from the world's leading academic publishers.

-Who will have access to GOALI?
+Who can access GOALI?

 - Researchers, students, librarians, policymakers, judges, legal experts through their institutions in 115 low- and middle-income countries.